nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

   required memory load is independent of the number of regions, allowing for a large number of regions.
-On the other hand, there are several disadvantages: regions cannot spatially overlap (i.e., regions cannot overlap) and are represented in a binary present-nonpresent coding (no weighting).
+On the other hand, there are several disadvantages: regions cannot spatially overlap and are represented in a binary present-nonpresent coding (no weighting).
 - maps: a single region is defined as the set of all the voxels that have a non-zero weight.
 A set of regions is thus defined by a set of 3D images (or a single 4D image), one 3D image per region (as opposed to all regions in a single 3D image such as for labels, cf. above).
-  While these the defined weighted regions can exhibit spatial overlap (as opposed to labels), storage cost scales linearly with the number of regions.
+  While these defined weighted regions can exhibit spatial overlap (as opposed to labels), storage cost scales linearly with the number of regions.
 Handling a large number (e.g., thousands) of regions will prove